-Consumers’ increased interest in buying sustainable products means climate-friendly products are in higher demand and businesses need to rethink the impact of their entire supply chain.
-The industrial sector, often second or third tier in the supply chain, are impacted by the pressure to work sustainably.
-The machinery used to produce products that are brought to the market need to be smarter and better customized to minimize the unnecessary use of resources.
+Since consumers are more interested in buying sustainable products than ever before, businesses need to meet that demand by rethinking the impact of their entire supply chain.
+The industrial sector is often a second or third tier in the supply chain, and is thereby impacted by the pressure to work sustainably.
+In order to stay relevant and be chosen in a business supply chain, the machinery used to produce products in the industrial sector need to be smarter and better customized to minimize the unnecessary use of resources.

-Resource-efficient machinery is not only limited to agribusiness but also includes products that are used every day by consumers, particularly in the transportation sector.
-This means producing moresustainable vehicles– from planes to ships to buses, trains, and trams.
-The greenhouse gas emissions of these products, used constantly and globally, is a significant contributor to climate change.
+Resource-efficient with low carbon-emission machinery is not only limited to agribusiness but also includes products that are used every day by consumers, particularly in the transportation sector.
+This meansproducing more sustainable vehicles– from planes to ships to buses, trains, and trams.
+The carbon emissions of these products, used constantly and globally, is a significant contributor to climate change.
 Businesses that invest in climate friendly technologies are positioned to become world-leading companies, and thus choose manufactures that do the same.
-An easy example of this is Tesla, an electric vehicle and clean energy company, which made an annual revenue of $21.461Bin 2018, an 82.51% increase from the year before.
-In January 2020, Tesla became the America’s most valuable auto company American history.
+An easy example of this is Tesla, an electric vehicle and clean energy company, which made an annual revenue of $31.536B,a 28.31% increase from 2019.
+In January 2020, Tesla became the America’s most valuable auto company American history was written.
 Why?
 Consumers drive the market, and they want to drive cars that create less impact on the planet.

 Industry 4.0 refers to the computerization of manufacturing and using a range of new technologies that combine the physical, digital, and biological worlds.
 According to Professor Klaus Schwab, this revolution will impact all economies and industries and has the potential to “drastically improve the efficiency of business and organizations and help regenerate the natural environment through better asset management, potentially even undoing all the damage previous industrial revolutions have caused.”